mefellows/packer-dsc/README.md

 Works nicely when combined with a Vagrant development workflow, possibly leveraging the [Vagrant DSC](https://github.com/mefellows/vagrant-dsc) plugin.

+Features:
+* Automatically run DSC on a remote machine, from local DSC Configurations.
+* Automatically configure PowerShell Package Management (specify `install_package_management` as `true`)
+* Install DSC Resources from local or remote sources, including the PowerShell Gallery (see `resource_paths` and `install_modules`)
+* Ability to use pre-generated MOF files, if required

 [![Coverage Status](https://coveralls.io/repos/github/mefellows/packer-dsc/badge.svg?branch=HEAD)](https://coveralls.io/github/mefellows/packer-dsc?branch=HEAD)
 [![wercker status](https://app.wercker.com/status/ef7336f65a3636531141a653e775d58f/s "wercker status")](https://app.wercker.com/project/bykey/ef7336f65a3636531141a653e775d58f)

 ### Getting Started

-The plugin can be used by downloading pre-built binary, or by building the project locally and ensuring the binary is installed in the correct location.
+The plugin can be used by downloading the pre-built binary, or by building the project locally and ensuring the binary is installed in the correct location.

 ### On Mac OSX using Homebrew